FREE!Make your day delicious! Get the "Gluten Free Homemade Newsletter".Click here!

-Recently, I happened to catch a segment of Sugar High, a Food Network show hosted by Duff Goldman, featuring The Meatloaf Bakery located in Lincoln Park, Chicago, Illinois.
+One evening while relaxing in front of the television, I happened to catch a segment of Sugar High, a Food Network show hosted by Duff Goldman, featuring The Meatloaf Bakery located in Lincoln Park, Chicago, Illinois.

-Meatloaf muffins are taking the USA by storm!
+At that time, meatloaf muffins are taking the USA by storm!

-Feasting on restaurant cuisine at $8.95 per meatloaf cupcake wasn’t my idea of a frugal family meal.
+Feasting on restaurant cuisine at $8.95 per meatloaf muffin is not my idea of a frugal family meal.

 For days, I wrote down ideas and worked over the recipe on paper.

-No ingredient combinations seemed to transcend the common meatloaf experience . . .

-. . . until the day I peeked into the pantry and wondered what I could do with a jar of sauerkraut and some ground beef.
+No ingredient combinations seemed to transcend the common meatloaf experience; until the day I peeked into the pantry and wondered what I could do with a jar of sauerkraut and some ground beef.

-With a grandmother descended from German immigrants, who passed on her love of German cuisine to her offspring, we grew up cutting our teeth on sauerkraut.
+With a Grandmother descended from German immigrants, who passed on her love of German cuisine to her offspring, we grew up cutting our teeth on sauerkraut.

-So, it was natural for me to somehow make these two humble ingredients into a frugal dinner that would do my grandmother proud.
+So, it was natural for me to somehow make these two humble ingredients into a frugal dinner that would do my Grandmother proud.